Pressure Injuries Are Pervasive and Urgent Issues

 Keep a Watchful Eye

 Keep your patients on the path to recovery with the right intelligence.
-Along with pressure injury prevention, smart solutions for continuous patient monitoring and incontinence management can help you ensure you have the best solutions to help keep your patients safe.
+Along with pressure injury prevention, smart solutions for continuous patient monitoring can help you ensure you have the best solutions to help keep your patients safe.

 References